 3) Adopt Flexible Thinking Patterns

 Being less rigid in your thoughts and actions allows resilience and grit to blossom.
-Simply because flexible people don’t see problems they see opportunities for growth and learning.
-When every challenge is met with enthusiasm and creative thinking you will see yourself as capable and this confidence breeds resilience.
+Flexible people don’t see problems: they see opportunities for growth and learning.
+When every challenge is met with enthusiasm and creative thinking, you will see yourself as capable.
+This confidence breeds resilience.

 4) Set Tiny Goals That Align with Your Purpose